 In terms of this apparent discrepancy, it’s important to note that the Yale researchers were specifically looking at adverse effects topical NSAID use in those with osteoarthritis in a patient population over 60 years of age.

-In contrast, the ACFP tools for practice recommendations primarily relied on a Cochrane review which had a broader age criteria (over 16 vs. over 60) and simply required that participants were treated for at least six days (vs. >2 weeks).
+In contrast, the ACFP tools for practice recommendations primarily relied on a Cochrane review which had a broader age criterion (over 16 vs. over 60) and simply required that participants were treated for at least six days (vs. >2 weeks).

 Do non-steroidal anti-inflammatory type drugs (NSAIDS) provide long-term pain relief for those who have osteoarthritis?